-- GREEN LIGHT - - O At the introductory level, testing indicates that we are approaching a high level of success.
-Goal #1 will be judged successful if we are able to demonstrate a 25% improvement between the pre-test and the post-test scores during the freshman year and a maintenance of this through the senior year.
-Over 90% of syllabi should show direct relationship of evolutionary concepts. - Goal #2 All students complete a course in each content area, all grades for the six courses elected by all graduating students are C- or better, and less than 10% must repeat courses to achieve this goal. - Goal #3 Two papers are placed in the student's portfolio, there is an average of 20% improvement from freshman to senior, and the average review score for seniors is 10 or better [will change green light to a score of 12]. - Goal #4 At the completion of Senior Seminar capstones, the oral presentation scores average 20 or better and poster evaluation scores average 15 or better.
+• GREEN LIGHT -

+- O At the introductory level, testing indicates that we are approaching a high level of success.
+Goal #1 is judged successful if we are able to demonstrate a 25% improvement between the pre-test and the post-test scores during the freshman year and a maintenance of this through the senior year.
+Over 90% of syllabi should show direct relationship of evolutionary concepts. - O Goal #2 All students complete a course in each content area, all grades for the six courses elected by all graduating students are C- or better, and less than 10% must repeat courses to achieve this goal. - Goal #3 Two papers are placed in the student's portfolio, there is an average of 20% improvement from freshman to senior, and the average review score for seniors is 12 or better. - o Goal #4 At the completion of Senior Seminar capstones, the oral presentation scores average 20 or better and poster evaluation scores average 15 or better.

-YELLOW LIGHT -
+• YELLOW LIGHT -

 - Goal #1 Definite improvement between pre and posttests but less than 25 %.
-Seventy five percent of syllabi for majors courses show direct relationship to evolutionary concepts. - Goal #2 Some students are not completing one or more of the content areas, or more than 10% must repeat courses to achieve a C- or better in each. - o Goal #3 Two papers have been placed in the students portfolio, with less than 20% improvement.
-Average evaluation score for the senior paper is 9 [change to 11].

-o Goal #4 - Average evaluation score for the oral presentation is between 18 and 20, and the poster score between 13 and 15.
+Seventy five percent of syllabi for majors courses show direct relationship to evolutionary concepts. - o Goal #2 Some students are not completing one or more of the content areas, or more than 10% must repeat courses to achieve a C- or better in each. - O Goal #3 Two papers have been placed in the student's portfolio, with less than 20% improvement.
+Average evaluation score for the senior paper is 11. - o Goal #4 Average evaluation score for the oral presentation is between 18 and 20, and the poster score between 13 and 15.